rambotech/BOG.SwissArmyKnife/src/Docs/README.txt

 This is a collection of utility classes I have made over the years to handle various tasks which weren't native to the Microsoft assemblies.

+1.5.9 -- 05/07/2020
+- Adds a (generic) Payload to an accordion item, and switched to AccordionItem<T> for casting payload.

 1.5.8 -- 05/06/2020
 - Adds a State to an accordion item, for the client to track Success, Failed, InProgress or Pending.